Construction Workers tax rebate guide

 It’s likely you will pay for work related expenses out of your own pocket and not get reimbursed by your employer or contractor.
 If you do you can claim back tax relief on some or all of those expenses for the last four tax years.

-It’s common for construction workers to have both employed work under both PAYE and self employed income under the construction industry scheme.
+It’s common for construction workers to have employed work under PAYE and self employed income under the construction industry scheme in the same tax year.
 It’s important to know that many of the expenses allowable under self employment can also be claimed against PAYE work as well.

-Tax Rebate Services has been supporting CIS and PAYE workers in the construction industry for over 15 years and invite you to read on to learn more about tax rebates in the construction sector.
+Tax Rebate Services has been supporting CIS and PAYE workers in the construction industry since 2002 and invite you to read on to learn more about tax rebates in the construction sector.

 Construction workers allowable expenses